jackfranklin/javascriptplayground.com/_posts/2018-11-29-adventures-with-reasonml.md

 a Reason expert, so if you spot any errors or things I've misunderstood, please let me know!
 Equally, there might be better ways of solving the task, so if you have any suggestions please get in touch.

+The first part of this blog post talks through my approach and how I solved the problem, and then we end with a list of my good and bad parts of trying Reason.

 ## Getting started